HPCarey/Phrasal-verbs-quiz/README.md

 ### Fixed bugs
 I have detailed some of the sources I used to fix bugs in the Credit section.
 Some of the main issues that were resolved were:
-* Answers were not displaying in the answer button and the error in the console was: cannot set property innerhtml of null.
+* Answers were not displaying in the answer button and the error in the console was showing in the displayQuestion function: cannot set property innerhtml of null.
     * I ran console.log on the first button and it was undefined.
 I did some google searching to see why that might be because my id was definitely correct.
     * This [website](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null#:~:text=To%20resolve%20the%20%22Cannot%20set,not%20present%20in%20the%20DOM.) provided some explanations and through process of elimination I decided to remove the div container id and that solved the issue.

 * The biggest bug that took quite a bit of time to work out was that the wrong answers were being displayed as correct answers.
 In the console it sometimes showed that the correct answer for a question wasn't even in the options.
-    * I couldn't understand for along time what was going on and was focusing all my attention on the checkAnswer function.
+    * I couldn't understand for a long time what was going on and was focusing all my attention on the checkAnswer function.
 It was only after going to tutor support that the tutor Alex was able to identitify that the issue was the currentQuestionIndex++ in the renderQuestion function.
     * Once I removed this it solved the problem of the correct answer being identified but then the next question wasn't being rendered.
     * I added currentQuestionIndex++ to the next button event listener in the checkAnswer function and that resolved the question render bug.